 The main differences between the taiga and tundra are precipitation levels and temperatures.

 Temperature and Permafrost

-Another major difference between taiga and tundra is precipitation.
+Another major difference between the taiga and tundra is precipitation.
 While there is frost and ice in the tundra, there is very little precipitation, less than 4 inches per year.
 In contrast, the taiga sees precipitation, mostly in the form of snowfall, which can total over 80 inches a year.
 This means that the taiga is a wet biome with plenty of available moisture; in some places the climate is boggy.
-In contrast, the tundra is close to being a desert; the soil is frozen and dry.
+In contrast, the tundra is close to being a desert; the soil stays frozen and dry.

 Differences in Plant Life

-The Animals of the North
+Animals of the North

 Animal life in both the taiga and tundra includes mammals and birds.
 Species of foxes, bears, wolves, hares and rodents are common to both biomes.
 However, the specific species vary between taiga and tundra.
 For instance, moose and deer live in the taiga, while reindeer are more common in the tundra.
 Tundra is home to the polar bear, taiga to the grizzly.
 Bird species also vary between the two biomes.
 In the taiga, fly- and nut-eating songbirds such as jays and woodpeckers share the trees with carnivorous owls that eat small mammals.
 In contrast, the birds of the tundra are largely migratory sea-birds, such as terns, loons and gulls.